saltylex/tora-coding-competition-2022/README.md

 # 🐅 Tora Coding Competition 2022
-Solution for the 1st problem statement.
+- [ ] to add the problem statement